-- 2.1 This policy applies to all school based employees but also covers 'workers' (see Appendix 1, Legal Context). - 2.2 It is recommended for all local Governing Bodies for adoption after approval by the Trust Board. - 2.3 The Local Authority will not accept liability for any actions, claims, costs or expenses arising out of a school's decision not to follow this recommended policy or procedure where it is found that the school's Governing Body has been negligent or has acted in an unfair or discriminatory manner.
+- 2.1 This policy applies to all school based employees but also covers 'workers' (see Appendix 1, Legal Context). - 2.2 It is recommended for all school Governing Bodies for adoption. - 2.3 The Local Authority will not accept liability for any actions, claims, costs or expenses arising out of a school's decision not to follow this recommended policy or procedure where it is found that the school's Governing Body has been negligent or has acted in an unfair or discriminatory manner.